1000 E. University Ave.,

 National best-selling author and Wyoming native C.J.
-Box launched the national book tour for his latest novel, Force of Nature, at the American Heritage Center on March 20, 2012.
+Box launched the national book tour for his novel, Breaking Point, at the American Heritage Center in March, 2013.
 He read from the book and signed copies afterward.
 The AHC is proud to be the repository for Mr. Box’s papers.

 Ellen Wald, Visiting Assistant Professor of history at the University of Georgia, was selected to serve as the 2012 Berna

 rd L. Majewski Fellow.
 Wald presented her public talk as the fellow during March.
 The presentation was titled "Oilmen in the Beltway: Fighting the Enemy with Business and Government."
 Based on her research at the AHC in the collections of Bernard Majewski and Bruce Brown among others, Wald explained how a handful of men in private industry navigated the halls of Washington and created and implemented the oil policies which helped make America victorious in World War II and helped maintain its military and industrial power during the early stages of the Cold War.

 Coat Couture: The AHC hosted in the Loggia the exhibit "Coat Couture XV: Art to Wear" during the summer.
 The exhibit is created by Donna Brown, associate dean and professor in UW's Family and Consumer Science Department, and students in her "Fiber Arts" class.